-If your DNA becomes damaged, it increases your risk of cancer, and some research has suggested that it can play a role in the ageing process.
+If your DNA becomes damaged, some research has suggested that it can play a role in the ageing process.

 There are several lifestyle, stress, and environmental factors that are known to promote excessive free radical formation and oxidative stress, including:

 - excessive intake of iron, magnesium, copper, or zinc

 - too much or too little oxygen in your body

 - intense and prolonged exercise, which causes tissue damage

 - excessive intake of antioxidants, such as vitamins C and E

 Oxidative stress has been linked to many diseases, in particular fatty liver disease.
 Your liver plays an important role in helping detox your body, filtering out the nutrients from the waste products in your blood.